 You’ll leave your inn for a trip off the beaten path, cycling the quiet country roads through Indian Point and Mahone Bay.
 Your destination is Lunenburg, a UNESCO World Heritage site, where you’ll rest for the evening.
 First settled in 1753, the town’s many historic buildings and homes will delight anyone with an eye for architecture or a passion for history.
 Lodging: Mariner King Inn or Boscawen Inn.

-White Point beckons.
-You’ll take a scenic ride on an old cable ferry to LaHave, stopping at the LaHave Bakery — treasured by locals — for a delicious lunch.
+Today you’ll take a scenic ride on an old cable ferry to LaHave, stopping at the LaHave Bakery — treasured by locals — for a delicious lunch.
 You’ll continue on to Crescent Beach, Mill Village and Liverpool before settling in to your lodge for the night.
-Time permitting, stroll the beach or have a quick brisk dip in the Atlantic before a sumptuous dinner.
-Tonight you stay at either Quarterdeck Beachside Villas or White Point Beach Resort, or The Morton House Inn.
+Tonight you stay at either Quarterdeck Beachside Villas, White Point Beach Resort, or The Morton House Inn.

 Day Seven — 20 km (easy)

 A short ride will find you cycling alongside dykes built by the Acadians many years ago to tame the Bay of Fundy’s tides.
 En route, you’ll visit Grand Pré, the village immortalized in Longfellow’s epic poem Evangeline.
 In 1755, the English expelled most Acadians for refusing to sign an oath of loyalty (an act known as Le Grande Dérangement).
 Many Acadians resettled in Louisiana and became that region's Cajun population.
 Your tour ends with a transfer back to Halifax.